weirdyang/sgsew-backend/README.md

     - brand is shorter than 3 characters
     - description is longer than 140 characters
     - image is larger than 10mb
+    - price is less than 1 or more than 10,000

 ###  `/products/:id` update a product with id {:id}